tacolopo/splunk-test/QUICK_PERMISSIONS_FIX.md

 aws iam list-attached-user-policies --user-name test
 ```

-You should see all 3 policies listed.
+You should see all 5 policies listed:
+- AmazonDynamoDBFullAccess
+- AmazonS3FullAccess
+- SecretsManagerReadWrite
+- AmazonAthenaFullAccess
+- AWSGlueServiceRole

 ---